 when we consider the $b \rightarrow \infty$ limit, given that the $2n$-th moment of the Scan $B$-statistic will exist and not vanish to zero (Assumption~\ref{assumption:bounded_kernel}).
 Plugging this into Lemma~\ref{lma:arl} gives us

 This yields a more strict condition on the threshold to be the ARL constraint \eqref{eq:condi_ARL}, i.e.,

-We should remark that this is also numerically verified by Figures~\ref{fig:arl_approx} and \ref{fig:arl_approx_sw} in our experiment --- considering higher order moment will lead to better approximation whereas fail to do so will result in ``underestimating'' threshold $b$.
-As one can see, the choice of detection threshold in \eqref{eq:b_choice_1} and will not satisfy the above requirement \eqref{eq:b_choice_2}.
+We should remark that this is also numerically verified by Figure~\ref{fig:arl_approx} in our experiment --- considering higher order moments will lead to better approximation, whereas failure to do so will result in ``underestimating'' threshold $b$.
+As one can see, the choice of detection threshold in \eqref{eq:b_choice_1} will not satisfy the above requirement \eqref{eq:b_choice_2}.
 Indeed, \eqref{eq:b_choice_1} corresponds to $n=1$ case in \eqref{eq:b_choice_1}.
 Thus, the threshold choice \eqref{eq:b_choice_1} will fail to meet the given ARL constraint asymptotically.

 Now, both the numerical evidence and our theoretical analysis point out that the ARL approximation should involve all moments' information to meet the given ARL constraint.
-In addition, recall that we also want to obtain the smallest possible window length $ w $, which is on the same order with detection threshold $b$ by our previous analysis.
+In addition, recall that we also want to obtain the smallest possible window length $ w $, which is in the same order as the detection threshold $b$ by our previous analysis.
 Thus, we give the optimal order of $b$ as follows:

 Although our current analysis cannot verify the conjecture that $\mathbb{E}_{\infty}[T_{w}] = \cO(e^{c_3b})$ for some constant $c_3 > 0$, \eqref{eq:ARL_approx_n} can tell us as $b \rightarrow \infty$

 This tells us that our procedure will keep running for a very long time when there is no change, and the run length will be much larger than the detection threshold $b$.
 At time step $ t > w $, we will have